megha-66/megha-66/README.md

 ### Hey!
 This is Megha
 > I'm a B.Tech CSE student from IIIT Naya Raipur.
-> I'm eager to contribute to open-source projects especially those in Blockchain realm.
+> I'm eager to contribute to open-source projects.